Extreme heat could affect World Cup matches: Miami-Dade urges caution to visitors

 Related videos:

-The authorities of Miami-Dade County have launched a prevention campaign in anticipation of the risk of extreme heat during the matches of the urging residents and visitors to take safety precautions during the tournament events in the city.
+The authorities of Miami-Dade County have launched a prevention campaign in response to the risk of extreme heat during the matches of the warning residents and visitors to take safety precautions during the tournament events in the city.

-According to an analysis by the organization World Weather Attribution, 26 out of the 104 matches in the tournament could be played under conditions of dangerous heat stress for the soccer players, according to the thresholds established by the International Federation of Professional Footballers Associations.
+According to an analysis by the World Weather Attribution organization, 26 out of the 104 matches in the tournament could take place under dangerous thermal stress conditions for the players, in accordance with the thresholds set by the International Federation of Professional Footballers.

-Five of those encounters could reach global wet bulb temperatures of 28 degrees Celsius, the level at which experts recommend postponing the match.
+Five of those encounters could reach a global wet bulb temperature of 28 degrees Celsius, the threshold at which experts recommend postponing the match.

-"It is no coincidence, it is climate change," stated Simon Still, Executive Secretary of UN Climate Change.
+"It is not a coincidence, it is climate change," stated Simon Still, executive secretary of UN Climate Change.

-Miami ranks among the venues most exposed to thermal risk of the tournament, with temperatures of 32 degrees and high humidity that can make it feel as hot as 43 degrees.
+Miami ranks among the venues most exposed to thermal risk of the tournament, with temperatures of 32 degrees and high humidity that can raise the heat index to as much as 43 degrees.

-The Hard Rock Stadium, an outdoor venue, will host seven matches of the 2026 World Cup, with the first one scheduled for this Monday between Saudi Arabia and Uruguay.
+The Hard Rock Stadium, an open-air venue, will host seven matches of the 2026 World Cup, with the first scheduled for this Monday between Saudi Arabia and Uruguay.

-The 2025 Club World Cup has already raised warning signs: a peer-reviewed study analyzed 57 matches and 1,070 player observations, finding that in 31 matches the wet bulb temperature exceeded 28 degrees Celsius, leading to fainting incidents among journalists, fans, and an assistant referee.
+The 2025 Club World Cup has already raised alarm bells: a peer-reviewed study analyzed 57 matches and 1,070 player observations, finding that in 31 of those games, the wet bulb temperature exceeded 28 degrees, resulting in fainting among journalists, fans, and one assistant referee.

 In light of this situation, the Department of Environmental Resource Management and the Emergency Management Department of Miami-Dade are working with the stadium organizers and the Fan Fest to ensure access to cooling areas and free hydration stations.